-Once the online training begins, the Manager of Volunteer Services is updated as to individuals’ progress and will contact potential volunteers once all modules are completed.
-The MVS will schedule a one-on-one session where she will collect necessary paperwork (including forms and information for a mandatory background check), and hold discussions as to what areas of service interest the new volunteer.
+Once the online training begins, we are updated as to individuals’ progress and will contact potential volunteers once all modules are completed.
+We will schedule a one-on-one session where we will collect necessary paperwork, including forms and information for a mandatory background check, and hold discussions as to what areas of service interest the new volunteer.

-For anyone interested in becoming a volunteer who does not have access to a computer or anyone that considers themselves to be “tech challenged,” contact the Manager of Volunteer Services for other options.
+For anyone interested in becoming a volunteer who does not have access to a computer or anyone that considers themselves to be “technologically challenged,” contact the Hospice office for different options.

 Volunteer training module topics include: